chiawenl/UD_chunker_autocorrelation/readme.md

 R scripts for the statistical analysis and the visualization:
-- `assess_durations_information_structure.R`: assess whether duration depends on position within sequence
+- `assess_durations_information_structure.R`: assesses whether duration depends on position within sequence
-- `plot_acf_histogram.R`: generate plots for probability density of autocorrelation lags across different sequence lengths and languages
+- `plot_acf_histogram.R`: generates plots for probability density of autocorrelation lags across different sequence lengths and languages
-- `test_fits_acf_lag_distribution.R`: quantify and plot within language and subsequence count the Kullback-Leibler Divergence (KLD) of the observed AC lag distribution from a uniform distribution, applying a bootstrapping method
+- `test_fits_acf_lag_distribution.R`: quantifies and plots within language and subsequence count the Kullback-Leibler Divergence (KLD) of the observed AC lag distribution from a uniform distribution, applying a bootstrapping method
-- `variance_by_distance_stats_and_plots`:  compute duration variance in pairs of chunks of increasing inter-chunk distance from 1 to 9 chunks
+- `variance_by_distance_stats_and_plots.R`:  computes duration variance in pairs of chunks of increasing inter-chunk distance from 1 to 9 chunks

 # Citation